Skip to content

 How much does the Garden Tomb cost and when is it open? +

 Entry is free (donations welcome) and free guided tours are offered in several languages.
-It is open most weekdays and Saturdays but closed on Sundays; hours are shorter than the Holy Sepulchre, so check before visiting.
+It is open Monday to Saturday, typically around 08:30–12:00 and 14:00–17:30, and closed on Sundays.
+Hours are shorter than the Holy Sepulchre and the gardens close over lunch, so check timings before visiting.

 More to see in Jerusalem